Sadaru-Hansaka/Weather-App/README.md

 ## Usage
 1. **Search for a City**
     - Enter the name of the city and the country in the search bar and click the search button.
-    Ex :-
-        -Colombo,lk
-        -Tokyo,Japan
+[Colombo,lk / Tokyo,Japan]
     - The application will display the current weather conditions for the specified city.

 2. **Save Cities**